Skip to main content

 • &zoneID=1

+This is an older legacy parameter.
+It is not recommended for further use.
 Adding this URL parameter to the end of the iCal synchronization URL provided by the Horizon software system will forcefully add additional timezone information specified by your officiating organization to the data returned by the synchronization URL.
 This can help calendars that need additional explicit timezone information to decode timezones properly.

 • &noZone=1

+This is an older legacy parameter.
+It is not recommended for further use.
 Adding this URL parameter to the end of the iCal synchronization URL provided by the Horizon software system will forcefully remove all timezone information specified by your officiating organization from the data returned by the synchronization URL.
 This can help calendars that might not know how to interpret time zones.

 • &offset=1

+This is an older legacy parameter.
+It is not recommended for further use.
 Adding this URL parameter to the end of the iCal synchronization URL provided by the Horizon software system will forcefully add timezone offset information specified by your officiating organization to the data returned by the synchronization URL.
 This parameter is rarely needed as offset information is considered non-standard in iCal formats, but some calendar programs may be able to interpret offset information.

 Conclusion